AJS-development/IOCore/README.md

 # IOCore
-The most efficient and secure IO game framework in exsistance
+The most efficient and secure IO game framework in existence